-Second, most purchases under \$250,000 are not advertised, publicized or otherwise communicated.
+Second, purchases under \$250,000 are not required to be advertised, publicized, or otherwise communicated.
 Therefore, the majority of eligible businesses do not submit an offer due to a lack of awareness.

-Federal Buyers Often Only Received 1 Offer
+Federal Buyers Often Only Receive 1 Offer

 You have to find the buyers that are buying your services from your competition using these "Simplified Acquisition" methods.